-Phase 3/4 review + 4 Phase 5 GPCs Review tricky words Week 1 review Phase 3 GPCs at ee tigh oa oo ar or ur oo ow ot ear Phases 2-4: the put pull full push to into I no go of he she we me be was you they all are my by sure pure said have like so Week 2 air er/z/ s -es words with two or more digraphs e.g. queen thicker do some come love were there little one when out what says here today Week 3 Phase 4: CVCC CCVC CCVCC CCCVC Phase 4 with long vowels What says have today Week 4 Phase 5 I all ay play I ow I ou doud I oll oy toy I eel ea each Week 5 review longer words
+Phase 3/4 review + 4 Phase 5 GPCs Review tricky words Week 1 review Phase 3 GPCs at ee tigh oa oo ar or ur oo ow ot ear Phases 2-4: the put pull full push to into I no go of he she we me be was you they all are my by sure pure said have like so Week 2 air er /z/ s -es words with two or more digraphs e.g. queen thicker do some come love were there little one when out what says here today Week 3 Phase 4: CVCC CCVC CCVCC CCCVC Phase 4 with long vowels what says here today Week 4 Phase 5 I all ay play I ow I ou cloud I oll oy toy I eel ea each Week 5 review longer words

-^{}The tricky words 'put', 'pull', 'full' and 'push' may not be tricky in some regional pronunciations; in which case, they should not be treated as such.
+[&]quot;The tricky words "put", "pull", "full" and "push" may not be tricky in some regional pronunciations; in which case, they should not be treated as such.